 For individuals, our services range from cross-border matrimonial matters such divorce, spouse and children maintenance and support, custody, adoption, estate succession, where for example the deceased’s estate comprising assets located in both jurisdictions, and personal investments in both jurisdictions, cross-border asset and fund re-organisation and restructuring.

 For businesses and corporations, we are experienced in handling cross-border M&A, investment projects, insolvency, debt and asset restructuring, regulatory investigations, civil proceedings and various types of immigration cases (including business visas, family & partner visas and employer nomination scheme etc.).

 WE CHARGE FIXED FEES!

-Our fees are extremely competitive, and in most cases, lower by 30% to 50%, compared to traditional law firms or even other NewLaw practices in Hong Kong, for three reasons.
+Our fees are extremely competitive, and in most cases, lower by 30%, compared to traditional law firms or even other NewLaw practice, for three reasons.

 First, we have completely got rid of the “brokers” in the provision of legal services, so a large slice of fees payable to them as commissions is saved.

 Second, our extensive use of Legal Tech streamlines and automates work process, strengthens legal team collaboration, cuts expensive human power, thereby saving the time of lawyers and thus costs of clients.